Have you ever tried to share a link to your latest blog post and realized it was long, and ugly, and exceeded the Twitter character count?

 That’s why today we’re going to share with you the top URL shorteners around, so you can pick the one that best suits your link sharing needs.

-The benefits of using URL shorteners
+The best URL shorteners compared

 Bitly is one of the most popular URL shorteners around.
 And one of the reasons for this is because it doesn’t require an account to use.
 Plus, you can create as many short links as you want.